Moe202/CS175-Group-8/docs/final.md

 # 3.Evaluation
 For **qualitative evaluation**, we evaluate our project by checking how well the agent can solve all 3 level mazes.
 We observe the agent when it is solving the maze to verify it works correctly.
-Also, we can check our agent by using the Cumulative Rewards Table.<br>
+Also, we can check our agent by using the Cumulative Rewards Table.

+For **quantitative evaluation**, we plotted the reward values in a graph to see whether or not the reward found by the agent eventually converges near the optimal solution.
+We plotted the optimal solution as a dashed red line and the rewards found by the agent as a blue solid line.<br>

 **Level1:** one of the optimal path of level 1 is *(1,1) move-\> (1,2) move-\> (1,3) move-\> (1,4) move-\> (1,5) move-\> (1,6) move-\> (2,6) move-\> (3,6) move-\> (4,6) move-\> (5,6) move-\> (6,6)*.
 It takes 10 moves.
 Therefore, the best reward we can get is 90.
 The evaluation graph shows how the agent successfully finds the solution with the highest reward.
 Notice how towards the end the value converges to 90.